Remote audits are a long-term, sustainable solution

 Also linked to a reduction in travel is, obviously, a reduction in greenhouse gas emissions.
 In 2019, BSI conducted thousands of onsite food audits.
 In smaller countries our auditors normally travel by car.
 However, in larger countries like Australia, Canada, China and the Russian Federation where cities and towns can be spread further apart, air travel is necessary.
 As onsite audits can also require our clients’ team members to travel.
 Increasing the use of remote audits can support both certification bodies’ and their clients’ goals of a recovery that doesn’t increase our collective impact on the environment.

 We have been delivering audits remotely for HACCP & GMP and ISO 22000 (Food safety management systems) since March; more than six months later, some food safety certification programme owners have developed options to offer full remote audits for food organizations located in areas where extraordinary events have restricted access and travel to certified sites.

 Prior to the availability of full remote options for BRCGS, FSSC 22000 and SQF certifications, we worked with our clients to extend certificates or conduct GFSI partially remote audits that use some remote technology to conduct system documentation and record reviews as well as staff interviews, followed by an onsite audit.

-While full remote audits against these programs won’t be GFSI recognized, they are a good option for sites where access isn’t possible, or travel restrictions are in place.
-To help food sector organizations understand their options, we’ve recently hosted a series of webinars on the various options across these three programs and they’re now available on demand.
+While full remote audits against these programmes won’t be GFSI recognized, they are a good option for sites where access isn’t possible, or travel restrictions are in place.
+To help food sector organizations understand their options, we’ve recently hosted a series of webinars on the various options across these three programmes and they’re now available on demand.

 The process of a remote audit can have its challenges.
 The body language cues each side can pick up from the other often helps facilitate an onsite audit experience.
 The sound and connectivity levels in some manufacturing facilities also interfere with the inspection of production or storage areas.